Build new relationship models and create shared value with our stakeholders

 o make available and communicate its commitment policy to Veolia.

 In addition, Veolia measures the CSR performance of its strategic suppliers through a system of evaluations.
-Over the past three years, evaluations concern 29% of the Group's strategic suppliers.
+Over the past three years, evaluations concerned almost 48% of the Group's strategic suppliers.

 - Integrate sustainable development issues into the procurement process